-So you’ve decided you like the sound of having an online business.
+So you want to know how to choose a niche for your new online business.
 After all, some extra income would be welcome right now.
 And you need something to keep your mind occupied.
 Being able to work from wherever you like, whenever you like, sounds pretty attractive, too.

-But where to start?
+But where to start when it comes to how to choose a niche?
 Is it best to get one of those pretty websites you’ve seen on TV ads?
 Or maybe you need to decide what to call it first?

 Or perhaps you already have an idea of where you want to go.
 Those exotic jellyfish you’ve been keeping in your garden pond are bound to be something people will love hearing about.

 Why not?
 Because you first need to know how to choose a niche that will succeed.

 Without a clear idea about that, you’ll struggle to move forward at all.

 In our context, a niche is simply whatever you’re going to write about in your website or blog.